franzageek/wmi/README.md

 If you encountered any kind of problem, **please [open a issue](https://github.com/franzageek/wmi/issues)**.

-And... thats'it!
+And... that's it!
 A Batch Windows Installer!
 (What did you expect from a Batch Windows Installer?!?!)

 ## Use
 WMI is **very simple & intuitive**.
 Follow **the guide** and the **WMI on-screen steps** to install Windows correctly.